SilkRose/Pony/stories/chaotic-crush/01-chaotic-crush.md

 ***

-Discord carefully ponders the advice, and decides he will...
+Discord carefully ponders the advice, and decides he will…

 - [Follow Twilight's advice and read the book.](02-klutzy-draconequus.md)
 - [Follow Rarity's advice and take Fluttershy on a date.](03-rarity.md)